 I’m not going to bang on about whether it’s ethical to offset or not; you can read plenty of stuff about that in every paper under the sun.
 But it also seems to me to be connected to something else Steve mentions in his article: that the UK government are going to distribute a copy of Al Gore’s Inconvenient Truth documentary to every school in the country.
 Now, of course it is important that children are educated about the challenge of global warming and climate change; and of course it is important that this is communicated in effective ways.
 But is this really necessary?
 Aren’t kids, in fact, the one group of society that DO fully understand, having had it drilled into them consistently at school in geography, science etc….?
 Several articles recently have detailed how children have started campaigning at home, prompting one parent to write in to a school saying, “Can you please inform Paul that it is allowed to have the light on to read at home?”
 Does that child really need to watch Al Gore?

 The fact is that sending out DVDs is just information provision; but the point has already tipped: you can’t move for environmental debate, recycling schemes, offsetting of flights, healthy organic food, and so on.
 It’s not information and promotion of the cause that is needed, surely; it is action and, probably, legislation.
 How about ministers committing to a set (collective) number of flights per year?
+How many ministers rent a plane everyday around the States?
 How about taxing companies who won’t match M&S zero carbon initiative?
 What about the Global Cool people giving £19 of the £20 to carbon reduction, instead of more publicity and programmes?
 What a better example it might set for them to walk the walk, rather than talk the talk.
 The point is that it is not easy (we have these debates in this organisation as well), but has to be addressed.
 David Miliband is strong in the department, communicates and debates well, and has a lot of good ideas (individual carbon quotas etc.) but it would be great to see some of them, challenging as they are, put into action.